The Board of Credit Union Australia Ltd (CUA) is responsible for the corporate governance of CUA and its controlled entities.

 Each director has the right of access to all relevant credit union information and to CUA's management.
 Where there is a legal issue that may affect a director's ability to exercise his or her duty as a director and/or a potential or actual conflict of interest, subject to prior consultation with and approval of the Chair, a director may seek independent professional advice from a suitably qualified adviser in the field, at the expense of CUA.

-To maintain member confidence in the integrity of the credit union, CUA directors have adopted and adhere to a directors’ code of conduct, which is based on the code developed by the Australian Institute of Company Directors.
+To maintain member confidence in the integrity of CUA, directors have adopted and adhere to a directors' code of conduct, which is based on the code developed by the Australian Institute of Company Directors.

 CUA is committed to the principles of mutuality and is driven by its vision and values.
 The principles established here guide CUA's behaviour and interaction with customers, other credit unions, staff and the broader community.

-CUA has in place a whistleblower protection program to facilitate and encourage confidential reporting of unacceptable or undesirable conduct.
+CUA has in place an independent whistleblower protection program to facilitate and encourage confidential reporting of unacceptable or undesirable conduct.

-To assist in the execution of its responsibilities, the Board has established a number of committees, each with its own charter that is reviewed annually.
+To assist in the execution of its responsibilities, the Board has established a number of committees, each with its own charter.
 Details of the Committees currently in place are outlined below.

 The Board Audit Committee is established by the Board of Directors of CUA to assist the Board in: